hsauro/Python4Delphi_NumpyExample/README.md

 │  ├─ Python files
 ```

+Examples are stored in the examples.txt file which uses a simple format for storing test examples.
+I also used json to store the exmaples (code is still in the source) but found it to be inconvenient to add new examples so I reverted to a simple text format instead.

+I added a release binary to make it easy to try out withut having to compile the code.

 This code requries the latest distribution of [Delphi4Python](https://github.com/pyscripter/python4delphi).
 It will **not** work with the version that gets installed from Getit.